JUNCTION ROAD PHYSIOTHERAPY

 Emma has a genuine passion for physiotherapy, and enjoys guiding patients in all walks of life through their rehabilitation.
 She is committed to providing patients with the best physiotherapy experience she can, through use of evidence based manual therapy techniques and individualised exercise programs.

-Since graduating Emma has expanded her knowledge in her chosen field and has completed further qualifications in Sports Physiotherapy, Clinical Reformer Pilates and Dry Needling.
+Emma has a thirst for knowledge and in addition to her Women’s Health training has also completed further qualifications in Sports Physiotherapy, Clinical Reformer Pilates and Dry Needling.

 Bachelor of Physiotherapy (Hons), University of Queensland